vitorhcl/tldr/pages/common/nkf.md

 `nkf -d --overwrite {{path/to/file.txt}}`

-- Set new line code to CRLF and overwrite (windows type):
+- Set new line code to CRLF and overwrite (Windows type):

 `nkf -c --overwrite {{path/to/file.txt}}`